MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 To upgrade an instance:

-1. Go to the Dynamics 365 Admin Center, and then select the **Instances** tab and then select Solutions to see which version of Field Service you have.
+1. Go to the Dynamics 365 Admin Center, select the **Instances** tab, and then select **Solutions** to see which version of Field Service you have.

    ![Admin Center showing Field Service version](media/admin-center.PNG "Admin Center showing Field Service version")